 Chestnut honey is a natural product made by bees from chestnut nectar and myelates.
 Although mainly from the nectar of chestnut flowers.
 One of the little-known honeys, but one that you’ll fall in love with once you try it!

 Summary: Chestnut honey is a dark honey with an intermediate aroma and a spectacular taste.
-This honey is very rich in minerals that provide great benefits.
-All our honeys come from Spanish beekeepers committed to quality and the environment.
+Furthermore, this honey is very rich in minerals that provide great benefits for our health.
+Moreover, all our honeys come from Spanish beekeepers committed to quality and the environment care.
 It is also available in our shop in Las Rozas de Madrid.